-Some novice programmers consider pointers to be the most confusing topic when learning to program in C. This is partly because pointers do not exist in several other popular languages, and partly because many programmers don't really like to think about what is going on in memory when they are using variables.
+Some novice programmers consider pointers to be the most confusing topic when learning to program in C. This is partly because pointers do not exist in several other popular languages (at least, not explicitly), and partly because many programmers don't really like to think about what is going on in memory when they are using variables.
 Still, there are also some subtle aspects of pointers that are genuinely confusing.

 A pointer is a variable whose value represents a memory address.
-The memory address it "points to" (store the memory address of) will store a value of a certain type.
+The memory address that the pointer "points to" (i.e., that memory address represented by the pointer) will contain a value of a certain type.
 Often, a pointer will point to another variable.